My Little Monster: Manga

 The manga series is written and illustrated by Robico and published in the Kodansha magazine Dessert.
 It was serialized between the September 2008 issue, published on August 23, 2008, and the August 2013 issue, published on June 24, 2013.
 The series has also been released in 12 tankōbon volumes between January 13, 2009, and August 12, 2013.
 A limited edition version of the final volume was bundled with an OVA episode of the anime series on DVD.
 The series has been licensed in North America by Kodansha USA, who released the first volume on March 11, 2014.
 A spin-off manga series was published in Dessert between August 24 and November 22, 2013.
 Its chapters were collected in a 13th volume, released on January 10, 2014.

 Volumes

 Anime

 An anime adaptation was announced in the July 2012 issue of Kodansha's Dessert magazine.
 The series was produced by Brain's Base under the direction of Hiro Kaburaki with Noboru Takagi as script supervisor.
 It aired between October 1 and December 24, 2012.
 An OVA episode was released on DVD with the final manga volume on August 12, 2013.
 NIS America licensed the anime for release in North America.
 Sentai Filmworks licensed the series for streaming in April 2021.
+Remow licensed the series in English and started streaming it on its It's Anime YouTube channel.
 The opening theme is "Q&A Recital!"
 (Q&Aリサイタル！) by Haruka Tomatsu and the ending theme is "White Wishes" by 9nine.